J33R4FF3/J33R4FF3.github.io/_posts/2021-02-03-Creating-TCP-Bind-Shell-with-C_2.md

   <li>RSP</li>
 </ul>

-There are other registers too, R8 - R15 for instance, but we will not be working with these so much.
+There are other registers to, R8 - R15 for instance, but we will not be working with these so much.

 It is also important to understand the structure of a register, especially when working with 64 bit registers.
 The reason why will become clearer when we reach the last phase of our process for generating shellcode.
+The important thing to remember is that a register can be broken up into smaller parts/bytes and based on this distinction, the name of the register changes.
+If we use 'rax' in our Assembly code then we will be referring to the full 64-bit register and if we use 'eax' in our Assembly code, we will be referring to only the lower 32 byte part of it.
+The below table should clarify the last statement:

 <table style="width:100%">
   <tr>